 # Write USD Composition

-Write any selected, static or animated, Maya hierarchy consisting of a
+Write the selected, static or animated, input hierarchy of of Multiverse

-Composition writing is also needed when writing Maya instancers nodes (such as some MASH instancing) where the source data for the instancing are one or more Multiverse compound nodes.
+Composition writing is also needed when writing Maya instancers nodes (such as those used by MASH instancing) that use Multiverse Compound nodes as the source data for instancing.

 # Write USD Overrides

-When writing overrides, an option is available to automatically "sync" the overrides as a layer on their related Compound.
+When writing overrides, an option is available to automatically "sync" the overrides as the topmost layer on their related Compound.

 # Read USD (and Alembic)